 Once the decision is made to start a career as a travel nurse it can be very overwhelming.
-However, nurses should know they are not the first to do it.
-Other experienced travel nurses have paved the way and so much can be learned from them.
+However, you should know they are not the first to do it.
+Other experienced travel nurses have paved the way, and so much can be learned from them.
 I can admit I had absolutely no idea what I was doing when I first applied with a travel nurse company.

 This is the first task to help make this transition a breeze.
-Compile all documents — scan and save them in google drive or on the computer desktop so they can be accessed from anywhere and sent at a moment’s notice.
-This step alone will make the transition much easier and also help with staying organized in the chance documents get misplaced during frequent moves.
+Compile all documents — scan and save them in Google Drive or on a computer desktop so they can be accessed from anywhere and sent at a moment’s notice.
+This step alone will make the transition much easier and also help with staying organized given the chance documents get misplaced during frequent moves.

 Letters of Reference/Recommendation

-Immunizations, Flu Shot, TB, Recent Physical, Titers, Blood Tests, Fit Mask Tests, PPDs.
+Immunizations, Flu Shot, TB, Recent Physical, Titers, Blood Tests, Fit Mask Tests, and PPDs.
 If you got ’em, store ’em!

-Front and back of signed cards scanned and/or pictures of them to be sent digitally.
+Make sure you have copies of your nursing certifications handy; front and back of signed cards scanned and/or pictures of them to be sent digitally.

-Receipts for reimbursement
+Receipts for Reimbursement

 Saving the host from the headache of turning over a place more frequently deserves a discount!
 Use this as leverage to get the price you want.
 It’s worth asking.
 Most of the time the host will send a better rate.

 Remember— if it’s not in the contract, it’s not guaranteed.

 Servicing the car before starting traveling is a good idea to make sure the vehicle is tuned up and ready for a long drive.
 Additionally, the odometer reading will be on the service record.
 Keep track of trips taken home while on assignment and the number of days spent at home.
 These records will be necessary in the event of being audited by the IRS.

 Travel with peace of mind.
 Invest in a AAA card.
-An inexpensive way to have someone to call when life happens, whether that’s a flat tire, running out of gas, needing a jump start or whatever situation that may arise.
+An inexpensive way to have someone to call when life happens, whether that’s a flat tire, running out of gas, needing a jump start, or whatever situation that may arise.
 This a wonderful way to have someone to count on while on an assignment.

 Traveling with pets can be a challenge.
 Make sure each pet has updated record of rabies and other shots.
 Many housing locations, pet daycares, and animal walkers will require proof of these documents.
 Consider switching to Banfield Pet Hospitals, located at most Pet Smarts.
 It’s a great way to have an EHR for pets and each new veterinarian will be able to see the animals history.
-Lastly, don’t forget to stock up on treats, food, and other supplies that may be need for the cross country journey.
+Lastly, don’t forget to stock up on treats, food, and other supplies that may be needed for the cross-country journey.

-9. Roth IRA Account
+Roth IRA Account

-When deciding to start a career as a travel nurse it’s a good idea to continue to contribute to a retirement account in the case the travel company doesn’t offer a retirement plan.
+When deciding to start a career as a travel nurse, it’s a good idea to continue to contribute to a retirement account in the case the travel company doesn’t offer a retirement plan.
 While some companies offer a 401K with matching, a Roth IRA account is a great way to contribute toward retirement.
-A maximum contribution of $5500/year ($458/month) is a great goal to work toward.
+A maximum contribution of $6000/year, or $500/month (as of 2019), is a great goal to work toward.